wvaske/mlperf-storage/Submission_guidelines.md

 	* The metric for duration is the maximum time across all GPUs.
 	* The metric for throughput is the minimum across all GPUs.

 Each benchmark setup must be executed five times, and logs from all five runs must be submitted.
 The final metrics are the average across the five runs.
+Runs must be consecutive with not failed runs between the selected runs.
+Runs can not be cherry picked from a range of runs excepting that all five runs are consecutive within the large sequence of runs.

 #### 2.2.5 OPEN vs CLOSE submissions